gitlabhq/gitlabhq/doc/administration/high_availability/nfs_host_client_setup.md

 ## NFS Server Setup
-> Follow  the instructions below to setup and confire your NFS server.
+> Follow the instructions below to set up and configure your NFS server.

 #### Step 1 - Install NFS Server on Host